 - 4×8-inch loaf pan for recipes containing approximately 3 cups of flour

-- Instant-read thermometer–helps to gauge when bread is done
+- Instant-read thermometer–helps to gauge when the bread is fully baked

 - Dough scraper